Cindy La Ferle on February 27th, 2007

 GETTING PERSONAL: The secrets of writing memoirs, blogs, and essays that editors want to publish and readers want to read

-These days, everyone from your boss to your next-door neighbor is blogging or working on a memoir.
-Whether you want to record your own family stories, post a blog, or craft a personal essay for publication, you’ll need to master the basic rules of good writing.
-This two-night workshop will help you discover the following:
+It’s all about memoir on Mondays at the Royal Oak Public Library.
+Whether you want to record your own family stories, post a thought-provoking blog, or craft a personal essay for publication, you’ll need to master the basic rules of good writing.
+This two-part workshop will help you discover the following:

 - The difference between “confessional” rambling and elegant personal prose.